 About Tamiko: The Professional Version

 Tamiko Nimura is an Asian American (Sansei/Pinay) writer who grew up in Northern California and now lives in the Pacific Northwest.
 Her recent publications include pieces in New California Writing 2012, Kartika Review, Remedy Quarterly, Avidly, and Discover Nikkei.
 She holds degrees in English from UC Berkeley and the University of Washington.
 She contributes regularly to The Seattle Star and the International Examiner.
 She has read at various venues, including the San Francisco Public Library and the Evergreen State College.
 She has received awards and honors from the Ford Foundation, the Japanese American Citizens League, the University of Iowa, the Asia Pacific Fund, and SheWrites.
-Her personal essay “My Log Cabin Sukiyaki Song” has been translated into Japanese, Spanish, and Portuguese by the Discover Nikkei project (Japanese American National Museum) and reprinted in several countries (Brasil, Canada, Perú).
+Her personal essay “My Log Cabin Sukiyaki Song” has been translated into Japanese, Spanish, and Portuguese by the Discover Nikkei project (Japanese American National Museum) and reprinted in several countries (Argentina, Brasil, Canada, Perú).

 She lives with her family in Tacoma, Washington, where she taught literature and writing.
 She blogs here at Kikugirl, her “own private MFA.”
 She is currently working on a memoir and a novel.